 - Numerous use cases

-- Blockchains do not solve every problem and are not applicable in every setting
+- Blockchain technology does not solve every problem and is not applicable in every setting

-- Do not scale easily and thus have limited speed capabilities
+- Blockchains do not scale easily and thus have limited speed capabilities

 - Limited scalability leads to higher transaction costs and slower processing times